IDFC Climate Facility

 Capacity Building Activities

-The Climate Facility will organize online and “in-person” training modules in response to IDFC members’ needs, and that may also be accessible by external stakeholders.
+The Climate Facility will organize online and “in-person” training modules in response to IDFC members’ needs.
 Given the concentration of NDBs among IDFC members, the Facility will provide training tailored to the specific context of financial institutions, and offer a platform for exchange and harmonization of skills and practice standards.
 Thus, it will influence a significant range of countries and key players.

 The Climate Facility will constitute a group of IDFC members’ staff ready to provide, as “coaches”, targeted support and expertise to other IDFC member’s employees.
 Beyond improving capacity, such a coaching programme will identify internal unexploited synergies and create a community of best-practice sharing, across regions and institutions.